-The losses covered under business insurance policies differ among insurance companies.
+The losses covered under small business insurance policies differ among insurance companies.
 For the best protection, it's wise to select the broadest coverage you can afford.

 However, no insurance company will cover every risk.
 Some losses are simply impossible to value or too costly, too probable, or too susceptible to manipulation.
 These are known as uninsurable risks.

-For example, most errors and omissions policies won't cover you if a client sues you for not paying a bill or for stealing a customer or employee.
+For example, most errors and omissions insurance policies won't cover you if a client sues you for not paying a bill or for stealing a customer or employee.
 And, of course, any allegation related to a criminal act or intentional wrongdoing on your part is generally uninsurable.
 For instance, if you intentionally damage your own property or injure someone, your insurance coverage won't apply.